KyivNotKiev

-CorrectUA campaign
+CorrectUA campaign in English

 The CorrectUA campaign lobbies for changes to Ukrainian city names whose English names are derived from their Russian spellings.
-Examples of Russian and Ukrainian spelling differences include: Odessa and Odesa, Kharkov and Kharkiv, Lvov and Lviv, Nikolaev and Mykolaiv, and Rovno and Rivne.
+Examples of Russian and Ukrainian spelling differences include Odessa and Odesa, Kharkov and Kharkiv, Lvov and Lviv, Nikolaev and Mykolaiv, and Rovno and Rivne.

 The campaign also advises against using the definite article "the" before the name of the country, i.e. "the Ukraine".
 The definite article is rarely found before the names of independent states, most stemming from the name either being a compound of a noun and an adjective or from a geographical region.
 For Ukraine, the addition of "the" is hypothesized either to derive from its time as the Ukrainian Soviet Socialist Republic (compare with 'the Russian Federation') or due to the word "Ukraine" being derived from "borderland", and "the Ukraine" meaning "the borderlands" (compare with 'The Netherlands').
 Many Ukrainians regard the use of "the Ukraine" as questioning Ukrainian sovereignty, especially after the beginning of the Russian military occupation of parts of Ukraine beginning in 2014.

-Critics argue that the campaign is populistic and was started to divert attention from more important problems.
+Critics have argued that the campaign is populistic and was started to divert attention from more important problems.

 KyivNotKiev campaign

-Spelling of Kiev prior to KyivNotKiev
+Spelling of Kyiv prior to KyivNotKiev

+In Beauplan's Description of Ukraine, the city was spelled Kiow (from the Polish Kijów) in three language editions: French (Rouen 1660), Dutch (Amsterdam 1664), and English (London 1704).
+In German, it became Kyow (Wrocław 1780).

 In English, Kiev was used in print as early as 1804 in John Cary's "New map of Europe, from the latest authorities" which appeared in Cary's New Universal Atlas published in London, as well as in Mary Holderness's travelogue New Russia: Journey from Riga to the Crimea by way of Kiev, published in 1823.
 The Oxford English Dictionary included Kiev in a quotation by 1883, and Kyiv in 2018.
 Transliterations based on Russian names became common practice because of aggressive Russification policies from the Russian Imperial and later Soviet governments.

 The transliteration Kyiv was legally mandated by the Ukrainian government in 1995.
 The transliteration was approved by the Tenth United Nations Conference on Standardization of Geographical Names in 2012, but did not catch on internationally.
 Prior to 2019, there were few cases of organizations switching to the "Kyiv" spelling.
 After the Russo-Ukrainian War began in 2014, some Western media outlets opted to switch spellings.